Halloween 4: The Return of Michael Myers: Home media

 The film was first released on VHS in May 1989 as a rental title by CBS/Fox Video.
 It was made available for sell-through in October 1989 to coincide with the theatrical release of Halloween 5: The Revenge of Michael Myers.

 Anchor Bay Entertainment released the film on VHS and DVD in October 2000.
 In 2006, Anchor Bay re-released the film in a special edition DVD.
-The film was released on Blu-ray for the first time in Germany on May 4, 2012, and in the U.S. on August 21, 2012 by Anchor Bay.
+The film was released on Blu-ray for the first time in Germany on May 4, 2012, and in the U.S. on August 21, 2012, by Anchor Bay.

 Scream Factory released the film as part of a multi-film Halloween Blu-ray box set on September 23, 2014, followed by a 4K UHD Blu-ray on October 5, 2021.

 Reception

 Box office

 Halloween 4 was a box-office hit in the United States.
 The film grossed $6,831,250 during its opening weekend, ranking number one at the box office.
+Galaxy initially estimated the opening weekend gross at $7,215,000, citing computer problems at AMC Theatres for the estimate, however, other distributors felt this was overstated by $500,000.
+Galaxy later revised their figure downwards by $400,000.
 It held the top spot in its second weekend.
-The total domestic gross was $17,768,757 in the United States with approximately 4,323,299 tickets sold during its initial theatrical run.
+The total gross in the United States and Canada was $17,768,757 with approximately 4.3 million tickets sold during its initial theatrical run.